cyberphone/doc/payments/dual-mode-open-banking-api.md

 3. Any account-to-account system supported by the Open Banking implementation.
 4. Using the same accounts and associated authorization keys as for other payments.
 5. There are with respect to the payer *no TTPs to trust or give information to*.
-This document provides an overview of the end-to-end scheme: https://cyberphone.github.io/doc/payments/open-banking-dual-mode-end-to-end-security-simplified.pdf &nbsp;
+This document provides an overview of the end-to-end security scheme: https://cyberphone.github.io/doc/payments/open-banking-dual-mode-end-to-end-security-simplified.pdf &nbsp;